 Oh, how I remember that day.
 It’s like you wake up and you wonder if you married the right person.
 (Okay, maybe not that dramatic.)
-I had spent the past 3 years and poured countless hours into gardening.
-Now I questioned it all.
+I had spent the past three years and poured countless hours into gardening.
+Then, in the middle of harvest season, I questioned it all.

-But this year, I have perspective.
-And if you find yourself down and discouraged and thinking of giving up, here are a few encouraging words I want to share with you.
+When the gardening blues hit you and if you find yourself down, discouraged, and thinking of giving up, here are a few encouraging words I want to share with you.

 Realize that Feeling Overwhelmed is Normal